Creating an Access Control Policy

 • Access: Select one of the following options:

-• Allow Traffic: This allows the up-stream traffic.
+• Allow Traffic: This allows the upstream traffic.

 • TCP: Transmission Control Protocol.